-Dr Andrew Quoc Dutton is a Harvard fellowship-trained orthopaedic surgeon at Mount Elizabeth Hospital, Singapore.
+A/Professor Andrew Quoc Dutton is a Harvard fellowship-trained orthopaedic surgeon at Mount Elizabeth Hospital, Singapore.
 He provides an individualised therapeutic approach to assist you in hurdling the Unhappy Triad and other sports injuries.
 Schedule your consultation to get back in the game as soon as possible!

 What are the symptoms?

 True to its moniker, the unhappy triad comes with a slew of unpleasant symptoms.
 The injury is marked by extreme pain in the knee area, swelling, the inability to walk, and the sensation of the knee “giving out” or locking.
 Bruises also surface two to three days after the injury.